• Skip to primary navigation

 Mediterranean 7-Layer Dip

 A 7-layer dip is always a party hit.
 Most people are familiar with a Mexican 7 layer dip, but this twist is going to thrill all of my hummus and olive lovers out there.
-This Mediterranean 7-Layer Dip contains all of my favorite things!
-Feta, salty Kalamata olives, red onions, crisp cucumbers, sweet sundried tomatoes, spicy garlic and creamy hummus.
+This Mediterranean 7-Layer Dip contains feta, salty Kalamata olives, red onions, crisp cucumbers, sweet sundried tomatoes, spicy garlic and creamy hummus.
 What is better?

 Dish filled with hummus,, feta, olives, ricotta, garlic, onions, cucumber and sundried tomatoes.